Domestic Violence in Snohomish County, Washington

 If you know or think that there is domestic violence or stalking in your relationship and you need help obtaining a protective order, contact the Law Offices of Alesha Struthers to schedule your free consultation to learn more about which protective order could help you.
 As a Washington domestic violence lawyer, Alesha Struthers understands domestic violence laws, how they impact your life, and wants to help you understand what you can do to better protect yourself and your family.

-Washington state is different than other states when it comes to domestic violence protection orders in that it goes further to offer different methods to protect victims, survivors and their families from abusers.
-However, it can be difficult to know which domestic violence protection order is the right one you should choose.
+Washington state is different than other states when it comes to protection orders in that it goes further to offer different methods to protect victims, survivors and their families from abusers.
+However, it can be difficult to know which protection order is the right one you should choose.

 - Anti-harassment order: An order intended to protect individuals who have been harassed.